frederic-perez/AmE-dictionary/data/dictionary.md

 __damsel__ _n_ _The damsel in distress Snow White in 1937._
 __dance the night away__
 __dandelion thistle__
-__dandelion__ _n_ :six: (dandelions) A wild plant with a bright yellow flower which later becomes a white ball of seeds that are blown away in the wind. _Dandelion seeds._ :es: diente de león
+__dandelion__ _n_ :seven: (dandelions) A wild plant with a bright yellow flower which later becomes a white ball of seeds that are blown away in the wind. _Dandelion seeds._ :es: diente de león
 __dander__ _n informal_ Temper or anger: _What got their dander up?_
 __dandle__ _v_
 __dandruff__ _n_ :two: A scaly scurf formed on and shed from the scalp, sometimes caused by seborrhea. :es: caspa